Sonatype Nexus Security Advisory:

 We are not aware of any active exploits taking advantage of this issue.
 However, we strongly encourage all users of Nexus Repository to immediately take the steps outlined in this advisory.

 We highly recommend that you upgrade all affected instances of Nexus Repository to version 3.33.0 or later.
-You can download the latest version from the following location:

 For detailed information on upgrading, please see the following: